-You may be able to apply to extend your stay in the UK under a Tier 4 (Child) visa.
+You may be able to apply to extend your Child Student visa to stay longer in the UK.
+This includes if you currently have a Tier 4 (Child) student visa.

 When to apply

-- within 6 months of getting a confirmation of acceptance for studies (CAS)
+You must also apply within 6 months of getting a Confirmation of Acceptance for Studies (CAS).

 You can stay in the UK until you get your decision.